 Subjects in proximity fast-track the viewing process.
 Subjects that are spaced out slow down the reading of an image, stimulating intrigue and reflection.

 In abstract aerial landscape photography, a lack of objective subject matter generally engenders a slower rhythm.
-The inclusion of brighter colours, sharp angles or even abrupt camera movement can stimulate a faster rhythm.
+The inclusion of brighter colors, sharp angles or even abrupt camera movement can stimulate a faster rhythm.

 In abstract aerial landscape photography, curating pattern requires a holistic approach.
 Cavernous lines etched into the earth become a pattern when viewed from above.

-Tied to the focal point of an image, emphasis capitalises on our response to certain visual stimuli over others.
+Tied to the focal point of an image, emphasis capitalizes on our response to certain visual stimuli over others.

 The human eye is naturally attracted to highlights.
-By incorporating areas of bright colour within an abstract aerial landscape, a photographer gives visual priority to particular points in an image over others.
+By incorporating areas of bright color within an abstract aerial landscape, a photographer gives visual priority to particular points in an image over others.

 Leading lines, texture and space are other tools that can be used to generate emphasis.